isomerpages/mindef-sg101/index.md

       subtitle: RESOURCES
       id: infopic
-      description: Every year on 9 August, we commemorate National Day to renew our comitment to Singapore and celebrate our progress as a nation.
+      description: Every year on 9 August, we commemorate National Day to renew our commitment to Singapore and celebrate our progress as a nation.
       button: READ MORE
       url: https://www.sg101.gov.sg/national-day-2024/
       image: /images/Slide1.jpg